Skip to main content

 • Tech investments

 With the many benefits of living in Dallas and the advancement of technology dramatically influencing various industries and society at large, individuals with coding skills can find many opportunities for career success in this area.
-In 2021, the Dallas-Fort Worth area's net tech employment ranked sixth nationally, with over 313,000 workers.
-Since then, the tech labor pool in the area and hiring demand have increased, according to the annual Scoring Tech Talent report by CBRE, a global leader in commercial real estate services and investments.
+The tech landscape in Dallas is continuously growing: ranking as the second-largest in the nation with a net tech employment of around 378,945 jobs—and a projected 5.2% annual growth rate of coding-related jobs in 2025, according to CompTIA’s State of the Tech Workforce 2025 report.

-Coding programs in Dallas, such as Fullstack Academy’s online software development bootcamps, can equip you with the in-demand skills to help you launch or enhance a tech career.
-Find out more about coding bootcamps in Dallas in this guide and why they might be a good fit for you.
+Coding bootcamps in Dallas, such as Fullstack Academy’s coding bootcamps, can equip you with the in-demand skills to help you launch or enhance a tech career.
+Find out more about coding programs in Dallas in this guide and why they might be a good fit for you.

 • Rapid Tech Innovation and Expansion: Technology is advancing at an unprecedented rate, leaving less time for traditional education systems to develop talent to meet demand.